This article was originally published on 10/09/2019 and was reviewed and updated accordingly on the above date.

 Knowing how to respond in times of disaster makes the claims process easier and helps to minimise financial and emotional stress.
 That is where we come in!
-We are here to help – if your property, or one you manage, is damaged due to a natural disaster, check out the below tips designed to guide you through your insurance claim:
+We are here to help – if your property, or one you manage, is damaged due to a natural disaster, check out the below tips designed to guide you through the insurance claim:

 1. Do a safety walkthrough and take steps to prevent further loss or damage